 He went on to play 215 times for us, scoring 72 goals in the Football League, FA Cup and Europe until his footballing world came crashing down on May 31, 1963, when he broke his leg in three places on a post-season tour of South Africa.
 He was 30 at the time but wouldn't play again.

 Capped 30 times by Wales, Terry scored one of the most important goals in Wales international history, the winner in a play-off against Hungary to take them through to the quarter-finals of the World Cup in 1958.
 They lost out to eventual-champions Brazil and a certain Pele scored the winner.

 Below: Terry (front row, far left) with our FA Cup-winning team of 1962, his proudest moment in a Spurs shirt

-Terry spoke to us this week to recall those early days at Swansea, moving to Spurs and the day his footballing world fell apart - an interview we run again today...
+Now 84, Terry spoke to us earlier this season to recall those early days at Swansea, moving to Spurs and the day his footballing world fell apart - an interview we run again today...